nathancarter/weblurch/doc/plan.md

    lurcheditor-spec.litcoffee.html#lurcheditor-instances-with-divs)
    only includes a test on an empty DIV.
 It should include several more tests, of all of these features:
-    * If there are non-positive-integer ids on the DIV or any of its descendant elements, they should get removed.
     * Every element from the DIV on down (inclusive) should get a unique integer id.
     * The list of free ids should be exactly the complement of